Day

 average

-On average, there were 4.5 hours clear skies, 2 hours partially overcast skies and 8.5 hours overcast skies during the daytime (from dawn to dusk).
-The sunrise on average occurred at 06:16, and the sunset occurred at 19:46.
+On average, there were 1 hour clear skies, 1 hour partially overcast skies, 8 hours overcast skies and 1 hour rainy weather during the daytime (from dawn to dusk).
+On average, the time of sunrise was 06:35, and the time of sunset was 16:57.

 The tropical microclimate of Norfolk Island is characterized by mild to warm temperatures with the warmth oscillating from a low 19 °C (65 °F) in the cooling month of August to the height of 25 °C (76 °F) in the warm month of February.
 Daytime temperatures are complemented by cooler nights ranging from 13 °C (56 °F) in August to 20 °C (69 °F) in February.
 When it comes to precipitation, November is distinguished by the fewest rainy days, tallying 11 days, while July experiences the heaviest downpour with 21 days worth of rainy days.